Want to organize your whole life? Check out this post full of easy-to-implement ideas to organize your home, your time and even your free time!

 So, if you want to get the most out of your day, you need to make enough room for good-quality sleep.

 Again, if you want to know more about sleep, I highly recommend you read Why We Sleep, by Matthew Walker.

 Don’t let the sun come up without knowing your top 3 priorities for the day.

 Facing a new day without being clear about what you need to get done and what you’d like to do can only make you feel lost and hurt your growth.

 11. Mind how much time it takes you to complete different tasks

 Being aware of how long you like your showers to be, how many pages a day you need to read to finish a book in a week or how long it takes you to style your hair can literally change your life.

 Knowing this about you and your routines will help you become better at planning your time and, of course, avoid getting stressed out all the time.

-Once you’ve started using different apps like the ones I recommended above or any other system you like, be aware of how much it’s actually helping you (or not).
+Once you’ve started using different apps like the ones I recommended above or any other system you like, be conscious of how much it’s actually helping you (or not).

 Thanks to habit-master James Clear, I learned about how to build new habits by taking advantage of old ones.